Creating a New Flag for Cross-Community Belonging

 Both carry deep meaning, historic allegiance, and cultural pride — yet neither can represent all communities.

-Their legacies must therefore be acknowledged and understood, and carefully addressed within a constitutional framework grounded in parity and consent.
+Their legacies must therefore be acknowledged, understood, and addressed within a constitutional framework grounded in parity and consent.

 The Irish Tricolour

-Originally intended as a symbol of peace between traditions, it has come to represent Irish identity and Nationalist aspiration across the island.
+The Irish Tricolour was originally intended as a symbol of peace between traditions, expressing the aspiration of unity across the island.
+Over time, it has come to represent Irish identity and Nationalist aspiration more specifically.

-For many, it expresses heritage, sacrifice, and sovereignty — but for many Unionists, it remains unacceptable as a shared national emblem.
+For many, it embodies heritage, sacrifice, and sovereignty.
+For many Unionists, however, it does not function as a shared national emblem.

 The Union Flag